dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1980: Coercion in education may reduce motivation.
+### T1980: This lack of opportunity can decrease motivation and academic performance.

 |Support|
 |---|